collinkelly09/Issue-Tracker/README.md

 ### Features

 - Create an Issue
-    - Users can create new issues by filling in the relevant details (e.g., title, description, priority).
+    - Users can create new issues by filling in the relevant details (e.g., title, description).
-    - Optionally, users can assign a category or tags to help categorize the issue.

 - Edit an Issue
     - Users can edit any previously created issue.